Chetanghotekar/DEVOPS-PR/README.md

    ```bash
    git push -u origin main
    ```
-**If any error occur like:
-      error: src refspec main does not match any
-      error: failed to push some refs to 'https://github.com/vanshbadjate07/Dev-final.git' **Use this command to resolve the issue: echo "HELLO">README.md
+HINT. **IF Any error occur**:
+   Use This Command:
+      echo "HELLO">README.md
-#after that use git add .
-again commit files
-and push codes
+after that use git add . again again commit files and push codes
 ---

 ## Step 2: Download and Setup Jenkins